sophielansweeper/embedded-workflow-builder-docs/docs/building.md

 ![Referencing trigger step result](./assets/building/trigger-step-result.png)

-Other steps in your flow can reference both the metadata and webhook request data contained in your trigger's result.
+Other steps in your %WORKFLOW% can reference both the metadata and webhook request data contained in your trigger's result.

 ### Step inputs